abekek/cse398_a1/README.md

 Wait for the program to finish running.
 The output will be saved in the ```output/task1/``` directory.
 After the image is displayed, press ```Enter```on your keyboard to move further.

+**Note**: I added a third image to the dataset, to be sure that the program works correctly on a blurred image.

 ### Task 2
 To run the task 2, run the following command: